JasonBalayev/MPOX/README.md

-Working on a way to track the newest spread of Monkey Pox
+Working on a way to track the newest spread of Monkey Pox (WIP)